 One thing I do know is that in the finishing of cattle – and this is the only phase that is in question here – the more efficient and early maturing the animal is and it’s ability to convert the grass or grain, the better the emissions tally.

-Feedlots will be looking to finish cattle earlier on feed to keep under the emissions radar – so you would imagine they will be looking to source more efficient, easy doing types.
-The time it is taking for cattle to express marbling may inhibit efforts to reduce emissions and we therefore we may see a tradeoff.
-Feeders may choose to keep some long feeding but the majority will be early turnoff to comply with emissions targets our industry leaders are setting.
+Feedlots will be looking to finish cattle earlier on feed to keep under the carbon emissions radar – so you would imagine they will be looking to source more efficient, easy doing types.
+The time it is taking for cattle to express marbling may inhibit efforts to reduce carbon emissions and we therefore we may see a tradeoff.
+Feeders may choose to keep some long feeding but the majority will be early turnoff to comply with carbon emissions targets our industry leaders are setting.

 Customers are asking (more frequently) for grass fed thinking they are helping the planet so this will fuel the grass finished market.